R. J. Hackett (steamer): Later history

-In 1870, Peck added another innovation by experimenting with towing.
-He used the R. J. Hackett to tow the schooner Forest City (of a similar design to the Hackett but without engines), both laden with ore.
+In 1870, Peck added an operational innovation by experimenting with using the freighter for towing.
+He used the R. J. Hackett to tow the schooner Forest City (of a similar design to the Hackett but without engines); both ships were laden with ore.
 This proved the utility of towing transport ships through the lakes, effectively doubling the cargo capacity of the single ship without sacrificing maneuverability.
-In 1871, the Forest City was outfitted with engines to run independently (and got its own tow consort) and the Hackett towed the schooner Harvey H. Brown.
+In 1871, the Forest City was outfitted with engines to run independently (and was assigned its own tow consort).
+After that the Hackett towed the schooner Harvey H. Brown.

-Elihu Peck gradually withdrew from shipbuilding, and dissolved his shipbuilding business in about 1872.
-Within a few years, he moved from Cleveland to Detroit to concentrate on Northwest Transportation Company and its freighters.
+Elihu Peck gradually withdrew from shipbuilding, and dissolved his shipbuilding business in about 1872, before some of these changes.
+Within a few years, he moved from Cleveland to Detroit to concentrate on the Northwest Transportation Company and its freighters.
 Northwest eventually owned one of the largest transport fleets on the Great Lakes.
 Peck remained president of Northwest until his death on May 8, 1896.

 In the early 1870s, the R. J. Hackett was valued at $48,000.
 In 1881, the ship had another mast and a second deck installed, raising its height by 6 ft 4 in. at a cost of $8000.
 In 1883 the engine was replaced with a steeple compound engine by the Detroit Dry Dock Engine Works.
 In 1889, the ship's boiler was replaced; at this time it was still valued at $50,000.

 In 1892, Northwest Transportation sold the Hackett to the Vulcan Transportation Company of Detroit.
 In the spring of 1905, Vulcan in turn sold the ship to Captain H. C. McCallum.

 Wreck

 In November 1905, the Hackett was on its way from Cleveland to Marinette, Wisconsin carrying a load of coal.
 On the morning of November 12, a fire started in the Hackett's crew quarters.
 The fire soon spread to the oil in the engine room.

 Captain McCallum ran the ship aground on Whaleback Reef off Washington Island in Green Bay, and the crew of 13 escaped in the lifeboats.
 A nearby fishing tug picked up the crew and took them ashore.
-Flames from the fire were also seen by men from the nearby Plum Island Life-Saving and Light Stations, who headed for the ship.
-By the time they reached the Hackett, fire had consumed the aft of the ship, and soon the entire vessel was gone down to the waterline The ship at this time was valued at $20,000 but insured for only $12,000.
+Flames from the fire were seen by men from the nearby Plum Island Life-Saving and Light Stations, who headed for the ship.
+By the time they reached the Hackett, fire had consumed the aft of the ship, and soon the entire vessel was gone, down to the waterline.
+The ship at this time was valued at $20,000 but insured for only $12,000.

-The wreck slipped slightly off the reef, and currently sits in 10–14 ft of water.
-It consists of large sections of hull along with the steeple engine, shaft, propeller and boiler, cargo coal, and miscellaneous artifacts.
+The wreck has slipped slightly off the reef; today it sits in 10–14 ft of water.
+The wreck consists of large sections of hull along with the steeple engine, shaft, propeller and boiler, cargo coal, and miscellaneous artifacts.
 The wreck site was listed on the National Register of Historic Places in 1992.